-Thinly slice zucchini, squash, eggplant, potatoes, and onion about 3/4 of an inch with a sharp knife or mandoline
+Thinly slice zucchini, squash, eggplant, potatoes, and onion about 1/4 – 1/2 of an inch with a sharp knife or mandolin

 Toss vegetable mixture in flour.

-Place vegetables upright in a large skillet or casserole dish
+Place vegetables vertically in a large skillet or casserole dish.

-In a medium saucepan, melt your butter, sliced shallots, and garlic
+In a medium saucepan over medium low heat, melt butter, sliced shallots, and garlic.

-Stir in fresh parmesan cheese, herbs, and seasonings until a creamy sauce is created.
+Stir in fresh grated parmesan cheese, herbs, and seasonings until a creamy sauce is created.